“El Movimiento” and its Music

 Dolores Huerta (left) and César Chávez (right).
 Co-founders of the UFW. www.history.com/news/chicano-movement

 The Chicano movement sparked many different genres drawn from Mexican folk and popular music.
 But most commonly from this movement, huelga songs were used and created to inspire others to rise up against these abusive farm bosses and were typically played on the picket lines and at meetings.
 These huelga songs were written in forms such as marches, corridos, and rancheras.
-On top of these forms, huelga songs were adaptations of other tunes.
+On top of these forms, some huelga songs were adaptations of other tunes.
 For example, the civil rights song and text from “We Shall Overcome” was translated to become “Nosotros Venceremos.”

 A comparison of the two songs, “We Shall Overcome” and “Nosotros Venceremos” and their lyrics.